There's a party. Then there's a Croatian party...

 During the Croatian summer, the coast starts buzzing with excitement and nightlife which is why Dalmatia has recently become one of the favourite places for partygoers to visit.

 If you want to feel a fraction of Croatia’s magical summer; but don’t have the time or the money to island hop from party to party on your own, then there is a solution!
 Why not Sail Croatia and hang out with like-minded people whilst visiting some of the hottest islands and best parties on the coast!
-Sail Croatia operates a cruise that takes you all along the coastline, with pit stops in the best possible places.
+Sail Croatia offer Navigator Party Cruises and Under 39 Yacht Tours that takes you all along the coastline, stopping at some of the hottest party islands in the Adriatic!

 Every island in Croatia is fun and every single one is special.
-However, the following four are serious contenders for the title of the best Croatian party island!1.
-Pag
+However, the following four are serious contenders for the title of the best Croatian party island...1.
+Pag Island - Croatia's Ibiza

 Pag is possibly the best place to be if you want your Croatian holiday to be a blur of mind-blowing parties, great music, and hordes of young visitors determined on having a good time.
 Zrče Beach on Pag is dubbed the ‘Croatian Ibiza’ and it’s one of the most popular party beaches in the entire country.